 There is a continuing tradition of entertainment and community enterprise.
-Many events in the town are community run, including the extensive floral displays SMSG Church band at the Christmas Fayre Stony Stratford High street Lights Switch on day organised by the Stony in Bloom Group.
-In June every year there is the Stony Live Festival and Folk on the Green when dance and song abound.
-In January every year there is the Stony Words festival including the annual Bardic trials.
+Many events in the town are community run, including the extensive floral displays festival including the annual Bardic trials.
 There is a Classic car rally in June and a Vintage car rally on 1 January every year.